Controlled Interacting Branching Diffusion Processes: Relaxed Formulation in the Mean-Field Regime: Introduction

-The first part of this paper addresses the issue of the existence of optimal controls.
-We follow the approach of \cite{ElK:Jeanblanc:Compactification} and \cite{Haussmann-Existence_Optimal_Controls}, which involves a relaxed formulation of the problem.
+In a companion paper \citep{ocello2025controlled1}, we addressed the problem of optimal control for branching diffusion processes under general interaction assumptions.
+This was carried out in full generality using HJB techniques, which characterize the value function through the framework of viscosity solutions.
+Moreover, Proposition 4.2 in that work demonstrates that, under a \emph{mean-field interaction} assumption, it is optimal to restrict attention to symmetric controls.
+The mean-field setting is built on two fundamental assumptions.
+The first is \emph{anonymity}, which requires that agents react only to the empirical distribution of the population’s positions, without distinguishing between individual identities.
+The second is \emph{homogeneity}, which stipulates that an agent’s behavior is independent of its specific label.
+These assumptions naturally restrict the generality of the model parameters: anonymity is reflected through dependence on the empirical distribution $\pi(\lambda)$ instead of the full configuration $\lambda$, while homogeneity is enforced by requiring invariance with respect to the particle index.

+In the present work, we aim to complete the analysis of the mean-field regime by addressing the existence of optimal controls through the lens of a \emph{relaxed formulation}.
+This approach enables us to overcome compactness issues inherent in the space of strict controls and to establish the existence of minimizers.
+Similar methodology has been used in mean-field control theory \citep{lacker2017limit,Bahlali-et-al:Existence_opt_MFeq} or branching populations dynamics \citep{claisse2023mean}.
+Our approach differs from \citet{claisse2023mean} as they make large use of the indexation with respect to the label set.
+The relaxed control formulation shows key links with the martingale problem viewpoint of the control problem and exhibit strong theoretical properties, as emphasized in \citet{ElK:Tan:Capacities2}.
+We follow the approach of \citet{elkaroui1987compactification} and \citet{haussmann1990existence}, which involves a relaxed formulation of the problem.
+In this setting, the control process is represented as a probability measure on the action space, depending on both time and space, and satisfying specific well-posedness constraints.
 This formalism introduces different descriptions of the control problem, namely control rules and natural controls, allowing for greater flexibility and easier manipulation of the controlled dynamics.
 Proving that a control rule (resp. natural control) with a lower cost can be constructed from any relaxed control (resp. control rule), we establish the equivalence between strong and relaxed problems.
-Furthermore, we show that the cost function is lower semicontinuous for the control rule case, and, under some coercivity assumptions, we confine the search for minima to a compact set under a suitable topology.
+This is achieved through a Filippov-type convexity condition \citep{Filippov}, showing that any relaxed control can be associated with a weak control of lower cost, allowing us to restrict the search for minimizers to a compact set under a suitable topology.
+Therefore, we prove that the cost functional is lower semicontinuous in the control rule framework.
 This rewrites the original optimization as the minimization of a lower semicontinuous function over a compact space, establishing the existence of optimal values and controls.